SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 Insulation
 =================================================
 Thermal insulation represents a possibility to reduce the heat demand of a respective building.
-For this purpose, an investment decision is used to calculate a U-value and temperature difference dependent saving, which is subtracted from the sinks.
+For this purpose, an investment decision is used to calculate a U-value and temperature difference dependent saving, which is substracted from the sinks.

 Investment
 =================================================